-The Spectre’s color range was also quite good, as the panel covered 101.7 percent of the sRGB spectrum.
+It’s color range was also quite good, as the panel covered 101.7 percent of the sRGB spectrum.
 That beat out numbers from both the Yoga 900 and 900S, although the showing didn’t quite match the spin 9’s richer 135 percent.

-In addition to a revamped design, the HP Spectre x360 also features a new Intel 7th-Gen Kaby Lake CPU.
+In addition to a revamped design, HP Spectre x360 also features a new Intel 7th-Gen Kaby Lake CPU.
 You can choose either a Core i5 processor or a Core i7 chip like the one in our 2.7-GHz Core i7-7500U, 16GB of RAM and 512GB PCIe SSD-equipped review unit.

 Keyboard and touchpad

-HP says it has put a lot of effort into finely tuning not just the amount of force needed to press a key, but also the level of pressure you get through the entire stroke.
+Says it has put a lot of effort into finely tuning not just the amount of force needed to press a key, but also the level of pressure you get through the entire stroke.

 would feel short and abrupt on another system, typing on the Spectre feels near perfect.
-This kind of attention to detail leaves you with a fantastic, clicky key-press that mimics the same feel that people love in mechanical keyboards.
+This kind of attention to detail leaves you with a fantastic, click key-press that mimics the same feel that people love in mechanical keyboards.

 The Spectre’s 4.7 x 2.3-inch touchpad is also a thing a beauty.
-Its superwide shape gives you a ton of room to mouse around, and even though there aren’t discrete left or right mouse buttons, the system never confused different types of clicks.
+Its super wide shape gives you a ton of room to mouse around, and even though there aren’t discrete left or right mouse buttons, the system never confused different types of clicks.

-While the HP Spectre x360’s side bezels have shrunk down to almost nothing, HP smartly left a bit of room above the display for two cameras: a 1920 x 1080 camera for videos and a slick IR cam for unlocking the system via Windows hello.
+While the HP Spectre x360’s side bezels have shrunk down to almost nothing, HP smartly left a bit of room above the display for two cameras a 1920 x 1080 camera for videos and a slick IR cam for unlocking the system via Windows hello.

-This positioning prevents that awkward under-chin/neck view that you get on systems like the Dell XPS 13 that have their webcams below the screen, and the dual mics and full-HD camera work together flawlessly to provide a premium video-chatting experience.
+This positioning prevents that awkward under-chin/neck view that you get on systems like the Dell XPS 13 that have their webcams below the screen.

+Dual mics and full-HD camera work together flawlessly to provide a premium video-chatting experience.
 Audio was crystal-clear, and while I could do with a little less grain, pictures and videos looked pretty sharp, too.

-‘s endurance.
+By cramming in a larger, 57.8-watt-hour battery, it has greatly increased the HP Spectre x360’s ;endurance.
 The battery life has gone from 8 hours and 36 minutes on our web-surfing battery test all the way to 10 hours and 6 minutes.